Bayesian analysis of muon capture on deuteron in chiral effective field theory: Analysis of the theoretical uncertainties

-In such a way we reconstruct the correct power of $Q(p_1)$, such that the calculation does not suffer of inversion problems, and the $c^C_n(p_1)$ are naturally sized (this is the reason for the factor $1/100$).
+In such a way we reconstruct the correct power of $Q(p_1)$, such that the calculation does not suffer of inversion problems, and the $c^C_n(p_1)$ are naturally sized (this is the reason for the factor $1/10$).
+We remove from the analysis the coefficient $c^C_0(p_1)$ because the choice of the reference value makes it not significant for training the emulator.

-We decide to limit our analysis up to $p_1^{\rm max}=150$ MeV.
+We decide to limit our analysis up to $p_1^{\rm max}=195$ MeV.
 This permits us to verify the hypothesis that the $c_n^C(p_1)$ are distributed as in Eq.~(\ref{eq:gkp}) using the diagnostics presented in Ref.~\cite{Melendez2019}.
-The diagnostic on the GP fails increasing $p_1^{ \rm max}$, forcing us to reject the hypothesis of Eq.~(\ref{eq:gkp}).
-A possible reason is that in the tail of the spectra it is hard to distinguish the various order contribution from numerical noise.
+Beyond $p_1^{ \rm max}$ the coefficients $c_n^C(p_1)$ become very large and the hypothesis of Eq.~(\ref{eq:gkp}) results not statistically valid anymore.
+The most reasonable explanation is the fact that the scale $Q$ in Eq.~(\ref{eq:QQ}) is not the proper one for this process at such large $p_1$.
+Note that the contribution to the total capture rate of the tail beyond $p_1^{\rm max}$ is $\lesssim 2$ s$^{-1}$.
+Therefore, the impact on the error computation is minimal.

-The data set we use consists of 150 data points on a grid that starts from zero and has a step of 1 MeV.
-For training the emulator we use 5 data points distant 30 MeV.
-As validation set we used 15 data points distant 10 MeV one from each other.
+The data set generated using the Bochum group power counting consists of 195 data points on a grid that starts from zero and has a step of 1 MeV.
+For training the emulator we use 4(5) data points distant 50(40) MeV for the NV(EMN) interactions.
+We used more points in the EMN case because of the larger oscillations of the coefficients as function of $p_1$.
+As validation set we used 13 data points distant 15 MeV one from each other.
 More data points in the validation data set give rise to ill-defined covariance matrices.
 Finally, we use $10^{-4}$ as the value for the variance of the white noise needed to stabilize the matrix inversion (i.e. the nugget).
 Smaller values generate instabilities in the inversion of the covariance matrices, while values larger than $10^{-3}$ generate too much noise in the final results.